Iran Threatens Revenge As It Mourns Guards Killed By US - UrduPoint

 The Guards said they and the "resistance front" would "start a new chapter as of today".

-"Certainly, the fleeting rejoicing of Americans and Zionists will turn into mourning before too long," Guards spokesman Ramezan Sharif told state television.
+"Certainly, the fleeting rejoicing of Americans and Zionists will turn into mourning before too long," said spokesman Ramezan Sharif.

 "We were saddened to hear the news... but our determination has increased to take revenge on the murderous America and oppressor Zionists and this will certainly happen."
-After the interview, Sharif broke down in tears and he and the reporter embraced.
+Khamenei named deputy Quds chief Esmail Qaani, who he described as one of the "most decorated commanders" of the 1980-88 Iran-Iraq war, to replace Soleimani.

 People on the streets of Tehran were concerned over the threat of war.

-US President Donald "Trump unfortunately acted deceitfully, saying that we won't go towards war but pushed the issue towarda war" said Hamid Ranjbar, a retired government employee.
+US President Donald "Trump unfortunately acted deceitfully, saying that we won't go towards war but pushed the issue towards war" said Hamid Ranjbar, a retired government employee.

 Leaders "must exercise restraint so that tensions in this region don't increase further," he told AFP.